Ayikanying-ux/payment_system_django/README.md

     cd payment_system_django

 3: Create a virtual environment.

+    virtualenv env
 A virtual environment is where the projects dependencies are stored

-    To create a virtualenv move to the terminal and enter the command virtualenv env

 4: Activate the environment with the command